dimasmufid/blog/src/content/blog/mark-pydanticai.md

 While researching better ways to handle AI interactions, I stumbled upon [PydanticAI](https://ai.pydantic.dev/).
 Created by the same team behind Pydantic (which I already loved for FastAPI), it promised to solve exactly the problems I was facing.

-The tagline caught my attention: _"Agent Framework / shim to use Pydantic with LLMs"_.

 What really sold me was seeing this in their docs:

 ```python